tomasellis/darwint/README.md

 # Using the Bot

-After following the previous setup steps, the bot is running.
+After following the setup steps belo, the bot must be up and running.
 You should be able to message it using whatever name you gave it with [@BotFather](https://telegram.me/BotFather).

 The bot has 3 main features: